barrywuh/barrywuh.github.io/_posts/2024-02-22-Set-up-ClassBench.markdown

 date:   2024-02-22 12:22:47 +1300
 categories: networking tools
 ---
-[ClassBench] is a legacy program which generates filter sets and traces matching these filter sets.
-It was created almost two decades ago and not maintained any longer.
-In spite of this, many researchers in the academia still use it for their experiments related to router/switch.
-You can download its source code and try to run it.
-But since it was developed 20 years ago, you will probably run into a lot of errors (compilation ones and others).
-I was in the same situation and I asked around for help.
-Finally, a friend who is a Linux expert helped me.
-His suggestion is to set up an environment as if we were in early 2000's.
-We tried separately and it works.
+[ClassBench] is a legacy program that generates filter sets and traces matching these filter sets.
+It was created almost two decades ago and no longer maintained.
+In spite of this, many researchers in academia still use it for experiments related to routers/switches.
+If you download the source code and try to run it, you will be met with errors (compilation ones and others).
+This is probably because it was developed some 20 years ago.
+I was in the same situation and asked around for help.
+Finally, a friend who is a Linux expert offered a solution.
+His suggestion was to set up an environment as if we were in the early 2000’s.
+We tested this approach separately and it has worked well.

-The rough idea is to set up a legacy Linux as a virtual machine and compile the souce code and run the program there.
-It seems to be quite easy to do but it turned out to be not easy.
-The main challenge comes from we need a way to transfer the source files into the legacy Linux whose web browser is too old and it cannot download the source files directly from a website.
-Eventually,we use SCP to bypass this issue.
+In short, one should set up a legacy Linux distribution in a virtual machine and compile the source code to run the program there.
+It seemed simple but turned out to be quite difficult.
+The main challenge was that we needed a way to transfer the source files onto the legacy Linux distribution whose web browser is too old to download the source files directly from a website.
+Eventually, we used SCP to bypass this issue.

-Here is a list of steps you can follow:
+Here are a list of steps you can follow:

 *Download an old Ubuntu server from [Ubuntu_old_release].
 *Create a VM in VirtualBox with the downloaded .iso file